Skip to main content

 Beach Towels

-A high-impact item SMEs often overlook because they seem premium — but in bulk, they’re incredibly cost-effective.
+Beach towels make a big impact, but SMEs often overlook them because they seem expensive.
+In bulk, though, they’re very cost-effective.
 (Shop our range of beach towels here)

 Kids Items (Huge indirectly)

-Putty, slime, card decks — perfect for family days, client gift packs, community events.
+Putty, slime, and card decks are perfect for family days, client gift packs, and community events.

 Yellow Prosegur card and box with image of security guards, van, and branded promotional items.

-SMEs rarely buy these; big brands always do.
+SMEs rarely purchase these items, but big brands almost always include them.

 4. Tech Accessories SMEs Don’t Realise Are Affordable

-This one shock small businesses the most.
-They think tech merch is expensive, but it’s not — especially in bulk.
+This often surprises small businesses the most.
+Many think tech merchandise is expensive, but it’s actually affordable, especially when bought in bulk.

 Charging Cables